Sharing is caring!

 blue yarn and crochet hook

 Make the second cluster, then chain 2.
-At this point, with the first and second cluster and 2 chains between them, you have one corner started.
+At this point, with the first and second clusters and 2 chains between them, you have started one corner.
 This is all done inside the magic circle.

 4. Complete the first round of the granny square